Rinbo/rails_bdd/README.md

 #### How it works

 - On the landing page you can view published articles
-- From here you can also follow the link to publish your own article
+- From here you can also follow the link to publish your own article (authentication required)
 - Each article also lists how many comments that article has.
 To read comments or make your own, click the comment link at the bottom each article
+- Editing and deleting articles and comments requries authentication